rollup/rollup-plugin-wasm/readme.md

 npm i -D rollup-plugin-wasm
 ```

-**Note:** For quick-start configs to work you must install their parent projects (Emscripten, WABT, etc.)

 ## Usage

-First, load the plugin into your rollup config
+First, load the plugin into your rollup config.

 ```js
 import { rollup } from 'rollup'